TURING SCHEME APPLICATION PROCESS AND DOCUMENTS REQUIRED FOR PAYMENTS

 It is your responsibility to check that the dates on your certificate are correct before uploading them to the form above.
 The start date should be the date you started your placement in-person, including orientation period if applicable.
 The end date should be the date of your final exam, assignment or class.
 If you travel to your host country before the start of your placement, or you decide to stay in your host country after your placement has finished, these dates should not be included on your Certificate of Attendance.

-This documentation will be sent to you via email within 3 weeks of submitting your Certificate of Attendance.
+Your Final Grant Confirmation will be sent to you via email within 3 weeks of submitting your Certificate of Attendance.
+There will be a link to the Turing Feedback form on your Final Grant Confirmation.

-If your end of placement paperwork is not submitted by the given deadlines, you may be required to repay your Turing grant in full.
+If you miss the deadline for submitting your end of placement paperwork, you may be required to repay your Turing grant in full.

 Contact Details for Activity Leads